ranjian0/Blender-PyCharm/README.md

 # CONCLUSION

 This is certainly alot of work to do,  which is why its not for everyone.

 If you are working with a huge multiple file/ multiple package addon, you should be able to appreciate the value of this workflow like I have.

-Some Caveats:
+# Some Caveats:
-    - If your blender has slow starup time - <Your screwed>
+    - If your blender has slow starup time - "Your screwed"
     - All blender output is delayed by pycharm until the program exits
     - No debugging - obviously.